Regulations

 The following activities are prohibited within Chumash Heritage National Marine Sanctuary:

-Note: The above list is summarized and should not substitute for understanding the final regulatory details, which can be found in the final rule published in October 2024 for designation of Chumash Heritage National Marine Sanctuary.
+Note: The above list is summarized and should not substitute for understanding the final regulatory details for Chumash Heritage National Marine Sanctuary, which can be found in 15 CFR Part 922 Subpart V Chumash Heritage National Marine Sanctuary.

 Sanctuary Permits